 Ivy hath a lybe, she caught it with the cold,

 So may they all have, that with Ivy hold.

 Pagan customs such as bringing evergreens into the house during the winter solstice continued even after Christianity became dominant in Britain.
 Many of these customs are still popular during today's Christmas celebrations.
-However, the old holly and ivy carols have been replaced by the Christian version, known as "The a Holly and the Ivy".
+The old carols about holly and ivy have been replaced by a Christian version, however.
+This song is known as "The Holly and the Ivy".

 The explanation that is often given is that the first line in the carol is a remnant of the old custom of linking holly and ivy together.
 In the rest of the carol ivy isn't needed.
 The "holly" in the carol refers to Christ and the theme of the carol is his life.

 The Ivy League